aaron-beach/SampleWork/README.md

 >Profile Forms is a section form a larger React app that allows Users to modify their profile information.

+>The profile within the app is being constructed by another party outside of React.
+Data will be updated via API Post request.

 ## Table of contents

 * [Prerequisites](#prerequisites)